matks/matks.github.io/content/posts/using-a-programming-language-is-not-entirely-free.md

 TargetUrl: https://dev.to/matks/using-a-programming-language-is-not-entirely-free-5755
 ---

-Today I wanted to explain that using a programming language is not entirely free.
+In this blog post I explain that using a programming language is not entirely free.

 <!--more-->